allianz/ng-aquila/projects/ng-aquila/src/grid/grid.md

 #### nxCol: Offset columns

-If you want to offset a column you can use the `nxColOffset` property similar to the `nxCol` logic.
+If you want to offset a column you can use the `colOffset` property similar to the `nxCol` logic.

 <!-- example(grid-offset) -->